History of modern Western subcultures: 1990s

-The term Generation X or Gen X, popularized by Douglas Coupland's novel Generation X: Tales for an Accelerated Culture, was used to describe the generation that followed the Baby Boom Generation, or those who came to adulthood in the late 1980s and early 1990s.
+The term Generation X or Gen X, popularized by Douglas Coupland's novel Generation X: Tales for an Accelerated Culture, was used to describe the generation that followed the Baby boomers, or those who came to adulthood in the 1980s and 1990s.
 In the UK, the Britpop scene arose in the 1990s, influenced by the 1960s mods, the 1970s/1980s mod revival, and other British rock music and subcultural styles.
 On the West Coast of the United States became popular a style of alternative rock known as Grunge, pioneered by bands like Nirvana, Soundgarden and Mudhoney, which developed his associated subculture.
 One of the main technological developments of the 1990s was the World Wide Web.
 Running on the older infrastructure of the Internet, the web allowed small subcultures to grow into large global online communities.
 Online game communities, forums, chat rooms and Internet cafes became popular.
 The 1990s saw the rise of the anti-globalization movement.
 This was a response to the increased impact of globalisation and global capitalism.
 The anti-globalisation protest movement was accompanied by the fair trade movement.